actris-cloudnet/dataportal-docs/netcdf.md

   <dd>
-    This field either identifies the instrument (e.g. <tt>galileo</tt> for the Galileo radar), the model (e.g. <tt>harmonie-fmi-0-5</tt> for the 0-5 hour forecast of the HARMONIE-AROME model) or the meteorological product (e.g.
+    This field either identifies the instrument (e.g. <tt>galileo</tt> for the Galileo radar), the model (e.g. <tt>harmonie-fmi-0-5</tt> for the 0-5 hour forecast of the HARMONIE-AROME model) or the geophysical product (e.g.
     <tt>iwc-Z-T-method</tt> for ice water content derived using the
     reflectivity+temperature method).
   </dd>